whernandez/python_flask_with_ofelia/README.md

         $ git clone https://github.com/whernandez/python_flask_with_ofelia.git
     ```

-2. Copy .env.sample to .env
+2. Copy .env.sample to .env and set the app values

 3. Start the build
     ```bash